 A category of 2025-2026 US state laws that specifically target online platforms using two currencies — one promotional, one redeemable — by defining the combination itself as illegal gambling by computer.

-A dual-currency ban is a legislative pattern adopted by multiple US states in 2025-2026 to classify sweepstakes casinos as illegal gambling.
-Rather than banning 'sweepstakes' by name (which would conflict with long-standing promotional-sweepstakes law used by brands like McDonald's Monopoly), these bills target the specific combination of (a) a free-play virtual currency, (b) a separately-tracked prize-eligible currency, and (c) a redemption path to cash or cash equivalents.
-Laws using this pattern include California AB 831 (effective January 2026), Maine LD 2007 / Chapter 645 (signed April 2026, effective ~July 2026), and Indiana HB 1052 (signed March 2026, effective July 2026).
-Louisiana HB 883 and Tennessee SB 2136 use the same framework and are pending as of April 2026.
-The approach lets states enforce against sweeps operators without disrupting legitimate promotional sweepstakes.
+A dual-currency ban is a pattern of state laws.
+Many US states passed these laws in 2025-2026.
+The laws classify sweepstakes casinos as illegal gambling.
+The bills don't ban 'sweepstakes' by name.
+That would clash with long-standing promo-sweepstakes law.
+Brands like McDonald's Monopoly use that law.
+These bills target a specific combo of three things. (a) A free-play virtual currency. (b) A separately-tracked prize-eligible currency. (c) A redemption path to cash or cash equivalents.
+Laws using this pattern include three.
+California AB 831 (effective January 2026).
+Maine LD 2007 / Chapter 645 (signed April 2026, effective ~July 2026).
+Indiana HB 1052 (signed March 2026, effective July 2026).
+Louisiana HB 883 and Tennessee SB 2136 use the same frame.
+They are pending as of April 2026.
+The approach lets states enforce against sweeps sites.
+It does this without disrupting legit promo sweepstakes.

 As of April 2026: California (AB 831, effective January 2026), Indiana (HB 1052, effective July 1, 2026), and Maine (LD 2007, effective ~July 5, 2026).
 Louisiana (HB 883) and Tennessee (SB 2136) have passed one chamber and are awaiting full enactment.